antronerds/r2-tutorials/original/R2Tutorials.md

 Figure 5 lists for the various reporters of MYCN whether they are in agreement with the genome position of MYCN reference sequence (RefSeq).
-If all are stating “YES” then everything appears alright (from the perspective of an automated assessment).
-For the MYCN reporters “NO” indications indicate there may be an issue with it.
-Scroll down the page and click on the “Tview” link in the reporter table.
+If all are stating ï¿½YESï¿½ then everything appears alright (from the perspective of an automated assessment).
+For the MYCN reporters ï¿½NOï¿½ indications indicate there may be an issue with it.
+Scroll down the page and click on the ï¿½Tviewï¿½ link in the reporter table.